gesslar/toolkit/WIRE_UP_AND_TESTING.md

 - ✅ **Type Coercion**: Does your method handle non-expected types gracefully?
 - ✅ **Error Boundaries**: Where can this blow up?
 Handle it or document it.
 - ✅ **Performance**: Any obvious bottlenecks or inefficiencies?
-- ✅ **API Consistency**: Does it match the existing toolkit's patterns and voice?
+- ✅ **Pattern Consistency**: Does it match the existing codebase's patterns, naming conventions, and style?

 **🚨 CRITICAL**: Look for patterns like: